 We have found that only 2 LinkedIn automation tools work really well, which we will discuss a bit later.

 You also need to pay for the service.
-It’s not expensive and varies from $8 per month to $15 a month.
+It’s not expensive and varies.
 On the plus side, you can run drip campaigns through LinkedHelper, but I would avoid it like the plague because it’s not using a dedicated IP.

 5. Octopus CRM